 - Contact Us

 The Friends have been working diligently on one focused project over the past few years - the complete restoration of the two centerpieces of our squares.
 In each of the two squares stands at the center a dolphin fountain with shell-like bowl.
-As you can see, this major project is finally underway!
-The Friends Group has been working closely with the Boston Parks Department to move forward with a long awaited project that will return the fountains to their historical elegance with a welcomed eco-improvement.
-The new fountains will recycle water - water which was previously draining into city drains - and will maintain a great balance of beauty and hygeine in the squares.
+As you can see, this major project has been completed!
+The Friends Group worked closely with the Boston Parks Department to move forward with a long awaited project that has returned the fountains to their historical elegance with a welcomed eco-improvement.
+The new fountains recycle water - water which was previously draining into city drains - and will maintain a great balance of beauty and hygeine in the squares.

-Currently, both fountain pedestals and bowls have been removed and taken offsite to undergo this restoration process.
-You will see construction begin on the sites of the fountains, including excavation projects to construct underground pumping stations.
+Both fountain pedestals and bowls were removed and taken offsite to undergo this restoration process.
+Construction has been completed on the sites of the fountains, including excavation projects to construct underground pumping stations.
 The recirculation of this water will allow for the saving of thousands of gallons of water each year.

 Through numerous committee meetings the following master plan recommendations have been developed for the renovation and enhancement of Blackstone and Franklin Squares.
 The eight primary entries to the squares should be improved with the reintroduction of a visually heavier columns and intermediate support posts.
 These elements should be reminiscent of the original fencing, yet blend with the current fencing pattern and finials, as the replacement of the entire fence to the original would be cost prohibitive.
 The mid-block fence panels which will remain in place should be painted and repaired if necessary.
 These fence panels could be removed and reset with intermediate posts as part of a later phase.
 The addition of the intermediate will enable the fencing to take on the character of the original fencing.
 A twelve-inch concrete maintenance strip should also be installed at the base of the new fencing to ease day to day maintenance.
 A six inch beveled granite curb has been added to provide a cleaner, more defined walk edge.
 Care should be taken as grades are modified to not negatively impact the existing trees or drainage patterns.
 The grading should be reviewed during design development with a current site survey.
 The walks should also be repaved in asphalt with new metal benches and litter receptacles.

 The Friends of Blackstone/Franklin Squares understand the importance of these public spaces within their neighborhood and are committed to their renovation and upkeep in a manner consistent with the historical use and nature of the squares - while keeping in mind the evolving needs of the residents and visitors to our beautiful parks.

 The Friends of Blackstone/Franklin Squares needs your help!
 From fountains to trash barrels and benches to fences, taking care of the squares takes money.
 Please make your tax-deductable dontation now.